 - Helps with nausea and vomitting

-- May help relief joint pain
+- May help relieve joint pain

 - Supports immune system